wso2/docs-is/en/docs/administer/blue-green-data-encryption-keyrotation.md

         Keep this to always **true** to avoid unnecessary issues
     *   enableSyncMigrator - Enable/disable syncing mechanism
     !!! note
-        You only need to set this to true, if you have opted in for blue-green key rotation with zero downtime for the end user flows
+        You only need to set this to **true**, if you have opted in for blue-green key rotation with zero downtime for the end user flows

     ??? tip "Sample configuration written for the properties.yaml file"